ewfx/catfe-ai-challengers/README.md

 ![Screenshot 1](link-to-image)

 ## 💡 Inspiration
-- Traditional test case generation is time-consuming, costly, and prone to human error.
-Testers struggle to create real-world financial transaction test scenarios covering fraud detection, regulatory compliance, and risk assessment.
-Financial institutions maintain millions of test cases, many of which become obsolete or redundant over time.
-Manual updates to test cases are not scalable and result in poor test coverage when system changes occur.
+- Financial institutions operate within complex ecosystems comprising multiple interconnected systems, applications and API’s.
+Testing these ecosystems often relies on static mock tools leading to inefficiencies and high maintenance cost.
+Testers struggle to create real-world financial transaction test scenarios covering fraud detection, regulatory compliance, and risk assessment..
 - Frequent updates to AML (Anti-Money Laundering), GDPR, PCI-DSS, SOX, and other compliance frameworks make manual compliance testing inefficient.
 Banking operations, fund transfers, KYC validation, and credit risk assessments involve multiple transaction layers that require end-to-end testing.
 Rapid changes in pricing algorithms, fraud detection mechanisms, and AI-driven financial decision-making introduce new test case requirements.
 Manual compliance testing fails to detect violations proactively.
+- Traditional test automation frameworks lack parallel execution capabilities and efficient resource allocation.
+Running full regression test suites requires significant computing resources, increasing costs.
+Manual intervention for debugging and failure analysis adds delays and overhead.
+Manual compliance testing fails to detect violations proactively.

 ## ⚙️ What It Does
-Connects to various sources, gnerates the test cases, updates the test cases, generates the automation scripts and executes the tests
+- The proposed solution is a multi-agent, AI-driven testing framework that dynamically generates, validates, executes, and optimizes test cases based on evolving system contexts.
+It integrates various data sources, extracts relevant information, and leverages Generative AI for intelligent test generation, validation, execution, and reporting.
+Data Extraction Agent fetches relevant information from multiple sources:
+    1. JIRA & Confluence documents (Engineering specs, user stories, test cases).
+    2. Splunk & Banking Logs (Error logs, transaction failures, security alerts).
+    3. API Contracts & Financial Workflows (Payments, loan approvals, customer interactions).
+    4. Database Exception Logs (SQL errors, fraud alerts, failed transactions)

 ## 🛠️ How We Built It
 React for an interactive user interface.
 Flask for the backend API, FAISS(VectorDB) for data store and retrieval.
 LangChain for Orchestrating AI workflows and multi-agent LLM execution.
 OpenAI GPT Large language model for test case synthesis and automation

 ## 🚧 Challenges We Faced
 BDD automation script is returned as text instead of JSON formatted object from OpenAI GPT LLM.
 We were using FAISS as a vector store but faced issues with reading the chunks and integrating them.
 We then tried using the CHROMA vector database and stored the chunks in in-memory databases (persistent storage).
 The data chunks were embedded and successfully accessed

 ## 🏃 How to Run
 1. Clone the repository: